Hybrid Scorecard

-The Hybrid Scorecard is available to the public through the Hybridcenter.org website, created in 2005 by the Union of Concerned Scientists to provide consumer and technology information about hybrid vehicles.
+The Hybrid Scorecard was available to the public through the Hybridcenter.org website, created in 2005 by the Union of Concerned Scientists to provide consumer and technology information about hybrid vehicles.
 The first scorecard was published in January 2010, for 2009–10 model year hybrids.
 The 2011 Hybrid Scorecard was published in July 2011, and evaluated 34 hybrids from the 2011–12 model years available in the U.S.

 The scorecard was retired in 2013 and was replaced in 2015 with an online tool that calculates electric vehicle emissions.

 Variables

 All hybrid vehicles are grouped into two broad categories, non-luxury and luxury models, and the Hybrid Scorecard score for each hybrid electric vehicle available in the U.S. market is assessed considering the following four variables: combined miles per gallon, environmental improvement score, hybrid value, and forced features.

 Combined miles per gallon

 This category considers the combined fuel economy rating for highway/city as estimated by the U.S. EPA and expressed in miles per gallon.